certik/fortran90.org/src/faq.rst

 c) 2 ≤ i ≤ 12
 d) 1 < i < 13

 What is the natural way to handle the initial and final point of an interval of numbers/objects?
-The best way is to look at a few examples:
+Of course, there is no one most natural way for all cases.
+However, for the vast majority of cases, be they mathematical, scientific, or natural language, inclusion of endpoints appears most natural -- and so least mistake prone.
+To get a sense, consider, for example, the following:

 * You say that John Doe lived from 1914 to 1955.
 It means he was born in 1914 and died 1955, it does not mean he was born in 1915 or died in 1954.